longevity-genie/biothings-mcp/README.md

 ## KNOWN ISSUES

-The library is alpha-quality.
+The library is beta-quality.
 The major problem right now is that LLM-s are often stupid and do not know how to put valid gene and gene variant symbols.
-We plan to mitigrate it by extending comments and providing additional method for entetity resolution.
+We plan to mitigrate it by extending comments and providing additional method for entity resolution.

 ## Testing & Verification